Two-year warranty on all products

 Considered by Time, in 2020,

-one of the hundred most influential people in the world, Nemonte Nenquimo is a activist and indigenous leader from the tribe Waorani, from Ecuador, which fights for the preservation of the Amazon rainforest.
-It is also a co-founder of Ceibo Alliance, which aims to union of indigenous communities for the protection of lands and the tropical forest, as well as the promotion of their cultural survival, while still promotes solar energy and creates economic opportunities for various women.
+one of the hundred most influential people in the world, Nemonte Nenquimo is a activist and indigenous leader from the tribe Waorani, from Ecuador, who fights for the preservation of the Amazon rainforest.
+She is also co-founder of Ceibo Alliance, which aims to union of indigenous communities for the protection of lands and the tropical forest, as well as the promotion of their cultural survival, while still promotes solar energy and creates economic opportunities for various women.

 Xiaoyuan "Charlene" Ren (1994- )

-The struggle of Xiaoyuan Ren, a Chinese environmental engineer, relates to the more than 300 million residents in rural China who
+The struggle of Xiaoyuan Ren, a Chinese environmental engineer, is related to the more than 300 million residents in rural China who

 do not have consistent access to drinking water